War and the Canadian Experience in the Netherlands

 A PD tour of the Kingdom of the Netherlands for Educators

-High School teachers, BEd, and MEd candidates are invited to apply for a study tour examining the Canadian battlefields and memorials of the Second World War in the Kingdom of the Netherlands this July 2017.
+High School teachers, BEd, and MEd candidates are invited to apply for a study tour examining the Canadian battlefields and memorials of the Second World War in the Kingdom of the Netherlands (Date TBD).

 Participants may register for academic credit at the Masters' or senior undergraduate level or obtain a non-credit certificate.
 Some bursaries, up to $2000 per person, are available.